Imtiaz Ahmed Nakib: Dhaka league and Asia

 Nakib scored 7 goals in the league during his first season.
 He also helped Mohammedan reach the quarter-finals of the 1990–91 Asian Club Championship, his goals came against Salgaocar FC from India and also against Club Lagoons from Maldives.
 Nakib's record of scoring in Asian competitions continued, as he scored against five different during the 1991 Asian Club Championship.
 In 1994 all the big named players in the country joined Muktijoddha Sangsad KC and Nakib was also forced to leave by the club officials, who did not know at the time that their decision will come to haunt them.
 Nakib was top scorer for 4 straight seasons becoming only the second player after Sheikh Mohammad Aslam to achieve the feat, which only further increased the comparisons between the two.
 He scored 12 goals in 1995 and 13 in 1996.
 In 1997 Muktijoddha played Mohammedan in the final matchday of the season.
 Mohammedan needed only a point to win the league, however, Muktijoddha's captain Nakib scored a brace and in thereby won the team their first ever league title, leaving the Mohammedan club officials and fans in dismay.
 From 1994 to 1999, Nakib scored a total of 57 league goals for the club, making him the clubs all-time leading goal scorer, before rejoining Mohammedan in 1999.
 During his time at Muktijoddha and during his second spell at Mohammedan Nakib was reported to be paid a monthly salary of 7 lakh Bangladeshi taka.

-One of his most influential games came in 2000, for Mohammedan against their arch-rivals Dhaka Abahani, a game were Mohammedan were trailing by 2 goals, however, Nakib scored a hattrick, making him only the second ever player to score thrice during the Dhaka Derby.
-The game ended 4-3, with Motiur Munna, scoring in the dying moments of the match.
+One of his most influential games came in 2000, for Mohammedan against their arch-rivals Abahani Limited Dhaka, a game were Mohammedan were trailing by 2 goals, however, Nakib scored a hattrick, making him only the second ever player to score thrice during the Dhaka Derby.
+The game ended 4–3, with Motiur Munna, scoring in the dying moments of the match.
 This game helped Nakib regain the love of the Mohammedan supporters, after he became the clubs villain while playing for Muktijoddha.
-Nakib also spent a year with Indian giants Mohun Bagan A.C. in the National Football League from 2000 to 2001, during the decline of the Dhaka league and Bangladeshi football in general.
+Nakib also spent a year with Indian giants Mohun Bagan A.C. in the National Football League from 2000 to 2001, during the decline of the domestic league and Bangladeshi football in general.